-In Barnsley, registration must take place through the Education Welfare Service who are responsible for issuing work permits to children undertaking part-time employment.
+In Barnsley, registration must take place through the Education Welfare Service.
+They're responsible for issuing work permits to children undertaking part-time employment.

-We investigate and monitor the employment of young people of compulsory school age to make sure that it's legal and safe and that it doesn't damage or interrupt their education.
+We investigate and monitor the employment of young people of compulsory school age.
+We make sure that it's legal and safe and that it doesn't damage or interrupt their education.

-If you employ a child of school age without an employment permit, you're contravening the child employment regulations and we may take action against you
+If you employ a child of school age without an employment permit, you're contravening the child employment regulations.
+We may take action against you if this happens.

-For more information and legislation about children and young people involved in employment and entertainment, check the National Network of Child Employment and Entertainment (NNCEE) website.
+For more details and legislation about children and young people involved in employment and entertainment, check the National Network of Child Employment and Entertainment (NNCEE) website.

-Children don't need a national insurance number to work part-time as they're not taxed, but they must hold an employment permit to make the work legal.
+Children don't need a national insurance number to work part-time as they're not taxed.
+They must hold an employment permit to make the work legal.

-Where young people have worked for an employer through a work experience programme, they can, in some cases, carry on working for them after the programme finishes, providing the child holds an employment permit.
+Young people that have worked through a work experience programme may be able to carry on working after it finishes.
+This only occurs in some cases.
+They'll also need an employment permit.
 There are some types of employment which can be done under a work experience programme that are prohibited under Child Employment Law.

 Applying for an employment permit